Fbullman/Surfs_up/README.md

 ## Results
 Comparing weather data between June and December

-The average overall temperature only varies by less than 4 degress.
+The average overall temperature only varies by less than 4 degrees.
-Our low in December is 8 degress lower than June's lowest.
+Low temperature in December is 8 degress lower than June's lowest.
-Our max temperature between the two only vary by 2 degrees.
+Max temperature between the two months only vary by 2 degrees.

 - June Weather Data